godano/cardano-wallet-client/README.md

 go test ./wallet
 ```

-to perform some basic connection tests.
+to perform some basic request tests.
 The tests connect to the `cardano-wallet` process as configured through the environment variables above.
 The tests aim to cover all simple and non-destructive read operations (`Get*`, `List*`, `Inspect*`).

-Add the `-v` switch to see the received and parsed information from each request:
+Add the `-v` switch to see the received and parsed responses from each request:

 ```
 go test -v ./wallet